 St. Cuthbert’s Kirkyard

-Located in the midst of the bustling Lothian Road and Princes Street, St. Cuthbert’s Kirkyard offers a solace of peace and tranquility, away from the surrounding chaos.
+Located in the midst of the bustling Lothian Road and Princes Street, St. Cuthbert’s Kirkyard offers a solace of peace and tranquillity, away from the surrounding chaos.
 This is another one of my favourite Edinburgh cemeteries because of its incredible beauty.
 Tree-lined paths shield you from the world as you walk among the blackened, timeworn mossy tombstones.
 Edinburgh Castle towers over St. Cuthbert’s from atop Castle Rock and provides stunning views of the cemetery with the impressive fortress looming in the background.

 Be sure to visit the Parish Church of St. Cuthbert while exploring the graveyard.
 The church’s interior features spectacular stained-glass window art with scenes from the Bible, such as a depiction of David going to meet Goliath.